Here’s something that’ll make you sit up straight.

 Back specialists say as many as four in five patients have chronic nerve damage caused by working on portable PCs and millions more are at risk of injury.
 Laptops account for 70 percent of all computer sales, according to PC Pro magazine.

 Nicola Hunter, a physiotherapist and occupational health specialist, said that hand and arm pain similar to repetitive strain injury is easily induced by resting wrists against the edge of a laptop.
 She added: “There’s evidence that it stops the nerves and tendons moving as they normally would, and this can cause nerve injury.”
+If this happens at work you may want to contact then Personal Injury Attorney New Jersey If you want compensation for your personal injury, The Cordova injury lawyers discussing premises liability for your injury compensation.

 These days, I use